-Meet the Board
+About the Board Members

-Laura Jaecks - Board Position #01
+Laura Jaecks - Board Position #1

 Laura Jaecks is currently the Confluence Technology Center and Capital Projects Manager for the Port of Chelan County.
 Laura previously served as Executive Director of Camp Fire USA – North Central Washington Council from 1996 to 2003 and was responsible for council operations in the counties of Chelan, Douglas, Grant, Okanogan and half of Adams.
 Laura’s previous career experiences include co-owner and general business manager of The Training Station (currently Gold’s Gym), and general partner in Cascade Investments.